 If your dog is eating grass because he is not feeling well, you’ll often see other signs of sickness such as licking his lips, drooling, or just kind of punky looking.
 If that’s the case, a visit to the vet might be in order.

-Make sure that your dog does eat pesticide-free grass.
-And keep an eye on them to make sure they don’t start eating too much of it, as that could lead to vomiting and other digestive issues.
+Make sure that your dog eats pesticide-free grass.
+Keep an eye on them to make sure they don’t start eating too much of it, as that could lead to vomiting and other digestive issues.

 3. No underlying health issue, just pure fun